 My partner has been refused a bank account due to bad credit.
 Could we still open a joint account?

 If your partner has been turned away from opening a bank account in the past because they've got a poor credit history, you may be able to find a joint bank account that will accept you regardless of their credit rating.

-If you or your partner are an undischarged bankrupt, you may have to look for a joint account such as the thinkmoney joint Personal Account, which is open to undischarged bankrupts.
+If you or your partner are an undischarged bankrupt, you may have to look for a joint account such as the thinkmoney joint Current Account, which is open to undischarged bankrupts.

 If you would like more information on your credit rating, have a read of our guide to Credit Ratings.